 There are a number of sub-roles that fall under general “production” duties:

 - Proofread site for typos and errors.
 Look for these things

 - Rewrite headline, deck, subheads, captions (i.e. microcontent) for reporters’ stories as needed.
 Always consult the instructor.

-- File your edited version of a Bootcamp/Audio story directly as a post to WordPress, and let instructor know it’s there.
+- File your edited version of a Bootcamp/Audio/Video story directly as a post to WordPress, and let instructor know it’s there.
 Pick the category “Show” if it’s from the Audio workshop.
-NOTE: You don’t need to send the instructor a draft of the Bootcamp/Audio story like you would if you were doing your own reporting.
-The instructor will email you any relevant Bootcamp draft.
+NOTE: You don’t need to send the instructor a draft like you would if you were doing your own story.
+The instructor will email you any relevant Bootcamp drafts.

 - Front page editor